-The Academy of Theater and Dance is managed by a single director who is ultimately responsible for the entire organisation: for both the artistic and business organizational policy and results.
+The Academy for Theatre and Dance is managed by a two-member board of directors who share final responsibility for the entire organization: for both artistic and business organizational policy and results.

-The programs are divided into three domains: Dance, Theater and Masters (DAS):
+- The programs are divided into three domains: Dance, Theatre and Masters (DAS):

-- Theater: Amsterdamse Toneelschool & Kleinkunstacademie (ATKA), Mime, Directing, Theater Instructor (also with an abbreviated version), Scenography, Design and Technology (D&T), Production Performing Arts (OPP) and the Associate degree Technical Production.
+- Theater: Amsterdam School of Drama & Cabaret (ATKA), Mime, Directing, Theater Teacher (also offering an abbreviated variant), Scenography, Design and Technology (D&T), Production of Performing Arts (OPP) and the Associate degree in Technical Production.

 - Masters: DAS Theater, DAS Choreography and Das Creative Producing.
-This domain is located in DAS Graduate School, which also includes the Performing arts in transition and research lectorate.
+This domain is situated in DAS Graduate School, which also includes the lectureship.

-The artistic leaders consult in the domains about the artistic policy, the education policy and the current affairs within their domain (but sometimes also beyond domains): with each other, the director and the policy officers.
+The artistic leaders consult in the domains on artistic policy, teaching and ongoing issues within their domain (but sometimes also trans-domain): with each other, with the director and with policy staff.

-The Academy Board meets approximately five times a year and consists of the director, the lecturer, the head of financial management, representatives of the programs (two per domain), representatives of the management team (two) and the faculty secretary.
-Decisions are made in the Academy Board that provide guidelines and frameworks for the policy of the entire academy.
+The Academy Board meets approximately five times a year and consists of the director, the deputy director, the lecturer, the head of financial operations, the head of policy, representatives of the programs (two per domain), representatives of the operations team (two) .
+In the Academy Board, decisions are made that provide direction and framework for the policies of the entire academy.

-The director meets periodically with the directors of other faculties and the Executive Board in the Strategic Consultation AHK and with representatives of lecturers and students in the participation bodies: the Academy Council and the Program Committees per domain.
+The director meets periodically with the directors of other faculties and the Board of Governors in the AHK Strategic Consultation and with a representation of teachers and students in the employee participation bodies: the Academy Council and the Program Committees per domain.

-In addition, he regularly consults with the directors of the fellow programs in the Netherlands in the Network Theater and the Network Dance and the consultations of the art teacher training programs (KVDO) and with representatives from the professional field (in the Advisory Committee).
+In addition, the Executive Board regularly consults with the directors of fellow programs in the Netherlands in the Theater Network and the Dance Network and the consultation of the professional arts teachers' programs (KVDO) and with representatives from the professional field (in the Advisory Committee).